typicode/husky/docs/troubleshoot.md

 1. Verify the file name is correct.
 For example, `precommit` or `pre-commit.sh` are invalid names.
 Refer to the Git hooks [documentation](https://git-scm.com/docs/githooks) for valid names.
 2. Run `git config core.hooksPath` and ensure it points to `.husky/_` (or your custom hooks directory).
 3. Confirm your Git version is above `2.9`.
-4. Ensure that the hook scripts have the corresponding executable permissions
+4. Ensure that the hook scripts have the corresponding executable permissions.

 ## `.git/hooks/` Not Working After Uninstall